1. What does KITA provide for medical interpreter training?

 8. What happens after I pass the language assessment?

 You will receive the results via email.
-Once it has been determined that you are a qualified candidate for the CMIT we will send you a link for payment.
+Please send KITA your results so that we can formally admit you to the class.
+Once it has been determined that you are a qualified candidate for the CMIT, we will send you a payment link for the class.

 9. Can I take the language assessment in more than one target language?